 Think about the jam study in context as a business owner, though.
 Not only did the small display sell more, but the large display *cost* more.
 Think about all those product samples resulting in no sales and all those varieties require their own ingredients and inventory.
 No, thank you!

-You might be thinking that this study was a one off; it wasn't!
+You might be thinking that this study was a one-off; it wasn't!
 The results have been duplicated a ton of times with various products, price points, and markets.
-If you carry a large variety of products, you might just need to take a long hard look at your offerings and slim it on down.
+If you carry a large variety of products, you might just need to take a long hard look at your offerings and slim it down.

 Keep on providing more value after you raise your prices, too

 The ideas mentioned above for increasing your value perception focus more on branding than anything else.
 So, what if you've already nailed these tips?
 Don't worry!
-There's tons more ways to bring value to your customers and keep them happy while bringing up your bottom line.
+There are tons more ways to bring value to your customers and keep them happy while bringing up your bottom line.

-If you know that you desperately need to bump up your prices, but aren't sure how, joins us in Next Level and hit up Pricing for Profit and get started on pricing your products with a healthy, sustainable future in mind.
+If you know that you desperately need to bump up your prices, but aren't sure how, join us in Soapmaker to Moneymaker and get started on pricing your products with a healthy, sustainable future in mind.